Easter Parade (1948)

 Frames in this review are taken from the Warner Brothers DVD.

-The film begins as famous entertainer Don Hewes (Fred Astaire) is shopping for Easter presents for his dancing partner Nadine Hale (Ann Miller).
-It's a bright sunny day with smiling people greeting each other on the street, but he gets home to find that Nadine is leaving the partnership.
-She'll be starring in her own performance, and won't be persuaded otherwise even though Don hints that he thinks of them as more than just a business partnership.
-The young and rich Jonathan Harrow III (Peter Lawford) interrupts this scene, and takes Don out to a bar to drown his sorrows.
-There's a show going on, and a disgruntled Don boasts to Johnny that he could dance with any one of the dancing girls in the show.
+The film begins as entertainer Don Hewes (Fred Astaire) is shopping for Easter presents for his dancing partner Nadine Hale (Ann Miller).
+The day is bright and sunny, and the people on the streets are all smiling and greeting each other.
+Except Don gets home to find that Nadine is leaving the partnership.
+She wants to star in her own performance, and she won't be persuaded otherwise even when Don hints that he thinks of their partnership as more than just business.

-So he picks out young, inexperienced Hannah Brown (Judy Garland) from the lineup, only to regret it the next morning.
-Initial performances of "Juanita and Hewes" are a disaster as she proves clumsy and unable to tell left from right.
-Meanwhile, Johnny is contriving situations to get Don and Nadine back together.
-But as happens so often in such films, Don discovers that Hannah is really quite talented when she's left to be herself, and "Hannah and Hewes" steadily improves until the two are auditioning for Ziegfeld.
-But Nadine is performing there too, and Don appears to be falling for her again.
+Meanwhile, Johnny is off doing the MGM sidekick thing, contriving situations to get Don and Nadine back together.
+But wouldn’t you know, Don discovers that Hannah is really quite talented when she's left to be herself.
+"Hannah and Hewes" steadily improves until the two of them are auditioning for Ziegfeld himself.
+But Nadine is also performing there, and Don appears to be falling for her again.
 Still, MGM musicals always have a happy ending, and the guy always gets the girl.
-Or rather, in this case, the girl gets the guy she wants, and the the two walk in their finest in the New York City Fifth Avenue Easter Parade as Don offers her a ring for her finger.
+Or rather, in this case, the girl gets the guy.
+Because Judy is the singer, so she gets to sing about Fred’s Easter bonnet.
+The film ends with the two walking in their finery along New York City’s Fifth Avenue, as Don pulls out a ring to put on her finger.

 The film also has a lot of fun outside the musical numbers.
 Take the snappy dialog when Don and Hannah first meet: